zyndagj/bionemo_finetune_workshop/README.md

 ## 2. Starting Jupyter

-Once inside the container, start Jupyter Lab using
+Once inside the container, navigate to the directory containing this repo.
+In Docker, that may be `$HOME`, for enroot and apptainer, that will be the original path.
+After that, start Jupyter Lab using

 ```
-jupyter-lab
+jupyter-lab --notebook-dir=.
 ```

-and then navigate to your HOME directory.

 ## Next-steps